Kinoma/SourceDocumentation/pins.md

 The LED BLL is bound to pin 21 and the button BLL to pin 23, as defined in the `pins` object.

-Once configured, an application sends KinomaJS messages to the module.
+Once the pins are configured, an application sends KinomaJS messages to the module.
 The following commands turn the LED on and off:

 	application.invoke(new MessageWithObject("pins:/redLED/write", 1));
 	application.invoke(new MessageWithObject("pins:/redLED/write", 0));